datacontroller/docs.datacontroller.io/docs/dci-evaluation.md

 2) Requires BASE engine for config tables, with high risk of table locks

-3) Not licenced for commercial (or production) use, and not supported
+3) Interface is not licenced for commercial (or production) use, and not supported

+4) Underlying macros are not licensed for re-use on other (internal) projects

-4) The embedded HandsOnTable library is not licenced for commercial use without a licence key
+5) The embedded HandsOnTable library is not licenced for commercial use without a licence key

 Contact Macro People support for a full-featured, fully licenced, scalable and supported deployment of Data Controller at your earliest convenience!